BIGJRA/BIGJRA.github.io/rejuv.md

 Flying, Dragon, Fairy.

-Enter the house here and grab the *Focus Band.* I recommend adding it to something on your team that isn’t holding an item - might as well give your team an extra edge.
+Enter the house here and grab the *Focus Band.* I recommend adding it to something on your team that isn't holding an item - might as well give your team an extra edge.
 Outside hidden is a *TinyMushroom.*

 Exit and go to the right.
 Go down, as we can explore this upper area.